 I'm not going to sugarcoat it for you: Pregnancy - even at its best - is difficult.
 However, pregnancy with a high-deductible health plan is even more difficult.
 Want to get educated about the true cost of high-quality health care in a hurry?
 Enroll in an HDHP and then have a baby.

-Over the last eight months, I’ve been to more than a dozen doctor’s visits and had dozens more prenatal tests to ensure the health and proper development of the baby and me.
-Obviously, my husband and I haven’t hesitated to do this and are grateful to live in a country and a metro region where access to high-quality care is abundant.
+Over the last nine months, I've been to more than a dozen doctors' visits and had dozens more prenatal tests to ensure the health and proper development of the baby and me.
+Obviously, my husband and I haven't hesitated to do this and are grateful to live in a country and a metro region where access to high-quality care is abundant.

 But holy moly, is it ever expensive.
-By the time our third child arrives this summer, we’ll have more than met the family deductible under our HDHP.
-Thankfully, I often think when each bill comes, pregnancy is not a chronic condition.
+Upon the delivery of our third child this month, we'll have more than met the family deductible under our HDHP.
+When each bill arrived, I was thankful that pregnancy is not a chronic condition.

 According to a recently released poll conducted by NPR, the Robert Wood Johnson Foundation and the Harvard School of Public Health, three-quarters of people with a serious medical condition say cost is a very serious problem, and half said quality is a very serious problem.
 In addition, nearly half of those with a recent serious illness say they felt burdened by what they had to pay out of their own pocket for care, according to an article on the NPR website.